Alexgoon/desktop-edit-form-ux/Readme.md

 For more information, refer to my YouTube video: [link]

 > [!Note]
 > This example uses DevExpress WPF controls.
 To run it, you need to register a [DevExpress NuGet feed](https://nuget.devexpress.com/).
 If you want to run only the part with standard WPF controls, comment out the DevExpress components in XAML and remove the NuGet package references.
+The AI Smart Past feature is currently available in the EAP release.